|Antioch School for the Teaching Ministry|

 Because of the interactive nature of these classes, the optimal class size is normally limited to around 5 to 10 students.
 Each student is expected to participate through discussions, various projects, and presentations to the whole class throughout the year.
 The goal is to build confidence and competency in being a true teaching minister to the Body of Christ.

-The 2019 Antioch class will meet once each month for 3 hours January to May and August to October, 2019.
+The 2020 Antioch class will meet once each month January to June and August to October, 2020.

 Antioch students are expected to attend all classes with no more than one absence for the year.
 There will be required assignments between class meetings which will be due by the next class meeting.
 The class meetings will not be recorded, so that there will be no way to make up what one has missed by not attending.